Environment and Invasives Committee

 |Andreas Glanznig||Observer – Centre for Invasive Species Solutions|

-Secretariat support is provided by the Australian Government Department of Agriculture and Water Resources.
+Secretariat support is provided by the Australian Government Department of Agriculture, Water and the Environment.

 The EIC is supported by five ongoing expert working or advisory groups that provide policy, technical and scientific advice on relevant matters: